 - Transport and waits for porter too long

-We also had some very helpful feedback, both positive and negative, about our new touch screen patient registration kiosks and changes to our appointments system which we can feed in to our outpatient improvement programme.
+We also had some very helpful comments and suggestions about our new touch screen patient registration kiosks and changes to our appointments system which we can use in our outpatient improvement programme.

 If you would like to know more about our upcoming In Your Shoes events, contact our Patient and Public Involvement team